kdw1000/eDNP8331/_eDNP8331_EKFS.md

 # eDNP/8331: First Steps with the Evaluation Kit (EK)

 An eDNP/8331-EK consists of an MB/941 carrier board and various accessory components.
 These include a 110/230 VAC to 24 VDC EU plug-in power supply, an RS232 interface cable and an Ethernet LAN connection cable.
-The 40-pin DIL (dual in-line) socket of the MB/941 contains an DNP/8331, the physical version of the eDNP/8331 "virtual" system-on-module (SoM).
+The 40-pin DIL (dual in-line) socket of the MB/941 contains a DNP/8331, the physical version of the eDNP/8331 "virtual" system-on-module (SoM).

 For the evaluation kit commissioning, only an RS232 and LAN connection to a PC must be established and the 24 VDC supply voltage must be provided.